Qiskit/qiskit/docs/how_to/use_optimizationlevel.rst

 What each optimization level does
 =================================

-When setting the ``optimization_level`` to 0, the resulting quantum circuit is not optimized and simply mapped to the device, considering a trivial layout and stochastic swap.
+When setting the ``optimization_level`` to 0, the resulting quantum circuit is not optimized and simply mapped to the device using a trivial layout and stochastic swap.
 The coupling map, represented by the subset ``[(2,1),(1,2),(1,0),(0,1)]``, describes how the backend's physical qubits are connected.
 In this configuration, the quantum circuit is transformed into a combination of one and two-qubit gates, represented by the ``['id', 'rz', 'sx', 'x', 'cx', 'reset']``.